Flowtacon/Fotodokumentace-app/README.md

 # README EN:

-# Fotodokumentace-app-Mezi-n-mi-o.p.s.
+# Fotodokumentace-app

-# 📸 Photo Archiving - Mezi námi (Google Apps Script Web App)
+# 📸 Photo Archiving (Google Apps Script Web App)

 A simple and effective web application (PWA) for collecting and archiving photos from events organized by the non-profit **Mezi námi**.